AndreasPaphitis/Forest-Fire-Simulation/CALIBRATION_PARAMETER_IMPLEMENTATION_ANALYSIS.md

 ## 🔄 UPDATED RECOMMENDATION

 **YES, you should definitely re-run sensitivity analysis** with the corrected parameter list above.
 The previous analysis included unimplemented parameters, making the results unreliable.

+**CORRECTION**: Wind_speed and wind_direction ARE implemented and should be included in sensitivity analysis.